-Non-EU overseas students – of any levels and modes of study.
+Overseas students (including EU) – of any levels and modes of study.

-The student entrants model forecasts entrants and loan-eligible entrants over a six-year period in three distinct modelling stages:
+The student entrants model forecasts England-domiciled student entrants and loan-eligible entrants over a six-year period, in two distinct modelling stages.

-England-domiciled student entrants are forecast by age and gender.
-Generally, a regression model is used to forecast entrants (exceptions are detailed in the relevant sections).
+England-domiciled student entrants are forecast by age group and gender.
+Linear regression underlies most of the entrant forecast (exceptions are detailed in the relevant sections).
 At a high level, England-domiciled entrants are calculated as:

-There are some minor exceptions to this method for some age groups depending on the data that is available, and these are discussed below.
-However overall, the model calculates the volumes of four stages: population, applicants, acceptances, and entrants.
-These entrants are calculated within two stages:
+There are some minor exceptions to this method for some age groups, which are discussed below.
+Overall, the model calculates four volumes: population, applicants, acceptances, and entrants.
+Entrants are calculated over two stages:

-Core entrants based on modelling of the interaction with population dynamics and applicant and provider behaviour.
+Core entrants are modelled based on the interaction between population projections, applicant rates and acceptance rates (i.e., provider behaviour).

-Table 3.1:Forecast population, applicants, acceptances and entrants, England-domiciled
+Table 2.1:Forecast population, applicants, acceptances and entrants, England-domiciled